kailey-nieves/MDEF-Website-Repository/docs/Term2/02-Design-Studio.md

 We tried by creating things without biomaterials, just creating the sculptures w/ soil & compost and the seed inside.
 <img src= "../../images/sculptures.jpg" alt="Photo of Green sculptures">

+## BI0-Stamps
+w/ George Hanna

+As the micro challenge that Fab academy gave us from 14 feb. to 17 of feb., we were assigned to do a project in four days that could joined all the things the we learned in that past weeks in Fab academy classes.
+So, George and I joined since we were together in the toys intervention of the desgin studio.
+We decided to do stamps fro kids made out of biomaterials and recicled materials that we would may found in the streets or maybe in Iaac too.
+So our approach to star it was the exact same day that they assign us the project.
+We talk it through and started sketching possible form to do the biomaterial stamps (base & drawings).
+Like, doing molds in silicone, clay, wood, etc. And after it, we decided to use my design of the carrusel persons that I made for Fab acedemy the week before, to do the stamps handles & too, to use recicled materials to do it.
+We talked to Dídac to see if their group was going to use the bioplastic sheet that they did for Remixing Materials for Laura & he agreed on us using it.